Datacooee/slate/source/index.html.md

 ```

   * Base information
-  * Keep formating in this order
+  * Keep formatting in this order

-This should get data into the Datacooee platform.
+You should now have data going into the Datacooee platform.
 You are welcome to utilise whichever language you're happy with.

 ### Extra data that can be sent